-My prize was the gift of always doing my absolute best despite my own personal challenges.
-We all have our own challenges.
-Some can be seen yet many others can not.
-My feeling of success came by pushing through those challenges and knowing that I wouldn’t let myself off the hook.
-Training for a Black Belt will always thrust us well past where we think we could ever go.
-The euphoria of achievement comes from knowing that we underestimated ourselves and that we are capable of so much more than we thought possible.
+my prize was the gift of always doing my absolute best despite my own personal challenges. we all have our own challenges. some can be seen yet many others can not. my feeling of success came by pushing through those challenges and knowing that i wouldn’t let myself off the hook. training for a black belt will always thrust us well past where we think we could ever go. the euphoria of achievement comes from knowing that we underestimate ourselves and that we are capable of so much more than we thought possible.
 For me, that was my dream realized.

 Each one of us is a unique individual, and our path to our black belt will be just as unique, personal and special. like so many of us, my life is multi-faceted: having a demanding profession, raising a family, maintaining a household, and devoting the necessary time to my training.
 All this takes some aggressive juggling and certainly sacrifice.
 Sacrifice is the byproduct of deciding how important a thing is in our life and what are we willing to give up or postpone in order to achieve a goal. this is where i could feel the support of my family, knowing they always believed in me. when i speak of family, i mean my martial arts family as well as my “silverman” family. though the journey and the accomplishment are mine, i never had to make that trek alone. totally the opposite: it would have been impossible to have reached this goal by myself.